 Explore

 When visiting Blue Moon you will have plenty to keep you busy on and off the property.
 We’ve been out exploring the area to find fun places to eat, visit and hike.
-Our campground is just 5 minutes from LaFayette down center where you will find restaurants, shopping and a Saturday Farmers market during the summer months.
+Our campground is just 5 minutes from LaFayette downtown center where you will find restaurants, shopping and a Saturday Farmers market during the summer months.
 Within 30 minutes drive you will find great hiking, stunning golf course or a winery with a tasting room and much more!
 Most of the places listed below have been personally checked out by us—and we’re always adding new favorites.
 If you have feedback or discover a hidden gem during your stay, let us know so we can keep our recommendations fresh and helpful for everyone.
 Tip: Be sure to check business hours before heading out, as some local spots have limited or seasonal schedules.

 Lucky Eye-Q